France responds to Trump criticism, free to speak on Iran

-PARIS (AP) — France says it doesn’t need authorization to speak out on Iran issues, in a response to criticism by President Donald Trump.
+PARIS (AP) — France said Friday it doesn’t need authorization to speak out on Iran issues, in a response to criticism by President Donald Trump.

 Trump tweeted Thursday that people purporting to represent the U.S., including French President Emmanuel Macron, are giving Iran “mixed signals.”